jitsi/jicofo/README.md

         ...
 }
 ```
-3 When running Jicofo specify your main domain in additional configuration
+3 When running Jicofo specify your main domain in an additional configuration
 property.
 Jicofo will accept conference allocation requests only from
 authenticated domain.
 ```